NeilBardhan/case-studies/README.md

-# case-studies
-Data Science Case Studies - Exploring Data to find value
+# Data Science Case Studies

+Exploring Data to find value.
+*  exploring_sales -> looking at transaction and session data from an online retailer.